AdamMurray/Testify/README.md

 ```

 ### Batch Files (Windows)

+[This option also involves installing `nodeJS` and `http-server` globally as described
+above in the *Command Prompt* section.
+Please follow these instructions first before
+using the batch files.]

 Alternatively, the test bed can be run by double-clicking on the batch file
 `RunRWDTestBed_Windows.bat`.
 This will run the `http-server` in the current directory